Imperium (Yockey book): Publication

 Yockey wrote Imperium at an inn in Brittas Bay, Ireland.
 The book spanned 600 pages in two volumes.
 In Yockey's pseudonym, Ulick Varange, Ulick was meant to be an Irish name, and Varange was a reference to Norsemen.
 Yockey invited the British fascist Oswald Mosley to publish Imperium in his name, but Mosley refused.
 Publication was financed by the Mosleyites Guy Chesham, Peter Huxley-Blythe and Yockey's mistress Baroness Alice von Pflugl.
 A thousand copies of the first volume, and 200 copies of the second volume, were printed in London by Westropa Press.

-The American far-right activist and antisemite Willis Carto, a Yockey supporter, acquired the rights to Imperium from Westropa in 1948.
+The American far-right activist and antisemite Willis Carto, a Yockey supporter, acquired the rights to Imperium from Westropa.
 The 1963 Noontide Press edition, published after Yockey's suicide in jail in 1960, included an introduction by Carto.
+This edition carried the subtitle The Philosophy of History and Politics.
 Carto republished Imperium as a paperback with Noontide in 1969, and they published it in a third edition in 1991.
 The book sold well in the United States, at over 20,000 copies from the Noontide editions.
 It has been translated into several languages, including Spanish and German.

 Analysis and reception

 Imperium has been called one of the most influential antisemitic books since Hitler's Mein Kampf, and a "neo-Mein Kampf for neo-Nazis".
 It is known for being extremely difficult to read.
 Writers John George and Laird Wilcox wrote that "much of the book's enduring reputation lies in its incomprehensibility [...]
 In the tiny community of neo-Nazism, Imperium is the 'bible' few people have thoroughly read and almost nobody understands", though "many have tried".
 They further wrote that it was distinguished by a partial "flight of ideas" aspect, which they argued "suggests instability and disorganization".

 It has influenced various far-right activists worldwide, including supporters of a "Eurasian" racial imperium in Europe and Russia.
 It influenced the American neo-Nazi occultist James H. Madole, the racial Odinist Else Christensen, the fascist Christian Bouchet and the British neo-Nazi David Myatt.
-The Italian far-right ideologue Julius Evola praised it.
 But according to academic Jeffrey Kaplan, some others on the far right considered Imperium the "impenetrable ramblings of a madman".

 The book's ideology was adopted by Willis Carto for the National Youth Alliance and some members of groups such as the Liberty Lobby (founded by Carto) and the American Independent Party.
 Liberty Lobby and its spinoffs promoted Imperium as the Mein Kampf of postwar Nazism.
 The book was also sold for several years through the catalog of David Duke, the former Ku Klux Klan grand wizard.

-In his 2011 book of correspondences with American conductor David Woodard, Swiss writer Christian Kracht recommended Yockey's Imperium.
-The following year, Kracht published his bestselling novel Imperium.